CaraMcAvinchey/purrfect-sitters/README.md

 ```
 8. Ensure connection to the external database, run ```python3 manage.py showmigrations``` then run ```python3 manage.py migrate```
  ![image](https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/ae646775-8f48-41aa-9f5b-d16e807332f9)
-9. Create a new superuser for the new database.
+9. Create a new superuser for the new database, same as above.
 10. Create an if else statement to setup development and external databases:

  ```python